sweepai/sweep/README.md

 ## 📚 Story

-We were frustrated by small tickets such as simple bug fixes, annoying refactors and small features that could just be fed to ChatGPT.
-So we fed it to ChatGPT.
+We were frustrated by small tickets, like simple bug fixes, annoying refactors, and small features, each task requiring us to open our IDE to fix simple bugs.
+So, we decided to leverage the capabilities of ChatGPT to address this directly in GitHub.

-Unlike copilot, this can solve entire tickets and can be parallelized: someone can spin up 10 tickets and have it solve them all at once.
+Unlike existing AI solutions, this can solve entire tickets and can be parallelized: developers can spin up 10 tickets and Sweep will address them all at once.

 ## The Stack
 - GPT-4 32k 0613 (default) / Claude v1.3 100k